4796/Spring-Boot-React-Health-Management-System/README.md

 ## Overview

 This application provides a seamless experience for patients, doctors, and administrators to manage medical appointments, patient records, and user accounts efficiently.
+The microservices architecture employs synchronous API communication with a reverse proxy managing client requests, security, and service abstraction.

 ## Features